doublewordai/helm-charts/charts/rag/README.md

 ### Pulling Console images

-To access the Console images you need to make sure you are authenticated to pull from the TitanML DockerHub.
+To access the Console images you need to make sure you are authenticated to pull from the Doubleword DockerHub.
 To do this encode your docker auth into a k8s Secret.
 You can then make this accessible to k8s in your values.yaml file, so it can pull the container images:

 ```yaml
 imagePullSecrets: